I'm Not the One

 "I'm Not the One" is a song by the American rock band the Cars, from their fourth album, Shake It Up.
-It features Ric Ocasek on lead vocals, Benjamin Orr singing the 'You Know Why' phrase, with the whole group repeating "going round and round" as backing vocals throughout the song.
+It features Ric Ocasek on lead vocals, Benjamin Orr singing the 'you know why' phrase, and the whole group repeating "going round and round" as backing vocals throughout the song.

 Overview

 "I'm Not the One" first appeared in 1981 on Shake It Up.
-It was not a charting single at the time, but was nonetheless included on the band's 1985 Greatest Hits album.
-The song was remixed on the Greatest Hits album, emphasizing the drum track with added reverb.
-It was then released as a single in 1986, following "Tonight She Comes", also from the Greatest Hits album.
+In 1985, the song was remixed for the Greatest Hits album, emphasizing the drum track with added reverb.
+It was released as a single in 1986, following "Tonight She Comes", also from the Greatest Hits album.
 "I'm Not the One" debuted on the Billboard Top 40 chart on March 8, 1986, and peaked at number 32.

 AllMusic reviewer Donald A. Guarisco described "I'm Not the One" as one of Shake It Up's "strongest and most memorable tunes", commenting that its sound still sounded fresh upon its 1986 re-release, five years after its first appearance on Shake It Up.
+Fellow Allmusic critic Tim Sendra said that it "barely sounds like the Cars; the electronic handclaps, massed backing vocals, and tinkling modern synths make it sound like adult contemporary daytime radio fodder."
 Cash Box called it a "laid back tune [that] may get new life from its single re-issue."
+Rolling Stone critic Rob Sheffield called it "the quintessential Ocasek combination: doom and gloom wrapped in a pop melody."
+The Sun critic Sadie Smith wrote that it "a pretty song that even though it is a ballad type song, it retains a rather strong beat for your average ballad."

 The song is played in a scene from the 1995 comedy film Billy Madison, where the title character (Adam Sandler) reads Valentine's Day cards in third grade.
+Ultimate Classic Rock critic Bryan Wawzenek described it as a "modern rock radio favorite."

 The song was sampled for the 2001 song "Thank You" by rapper Lil' Bow Wow.

 In 2005, the album, Substitution Mass Confusion: A Tribute to The Cars, was released on Not Lame Recordings, which included a cover of "I'm Not the One" by Gigolo Aunts.